ssfsx17/ffpnp/Combat.md

 Boost Magic Accuracy - Magic Accuracy is increased by 50.

+Boost Magic Defense - Take half magical damage, after Magic Defense is applied.

+Boost Magic Evasion - Magic Evasion is increased by 50.

 Brave - Physical damage output is increased by 50%, but Defense is halved.

 Broken Accessory - Support abilities are nullified.
 If this status happens to a player character, then special effects from accessories are also nullified.
+Player characters and humanoid-type enemies have the status attached to the gear they are wearing when the status is inflicted, so they can switch gear to remove the effects.

 Broken Armor - Defense is zero.
 If this status happens to a player character, then special effects from body equipment are also nullified.
+Player characters and humanoid-type enemies have the status attached to the gear they are wearing when the status is inflicted, so they can switch gear to remove the effects.

 Broken Helmet - Magic Defense is zero.
 If this status happens to a player character, then special effects from head equipment are also nullified.
+Player characters and humanoid-type enemies have the status attached to the gear they are wearing when the status is inflicted, so they can switch gear to remove the effects.

 Broken Weapon - Physical damage output is zero.
 If this status happens to a player character, their weapons are also nullified.
+Player characters and humanoid-type enemies have the status attached to the gear they are wearing when the status is inflicted, so they can switch gear to remove the effects.

 Bubble - Maximum HP is doubled.
 When this status ends, HP above the normal maximum are counted as excess healing.